burntDisc/05t4r/README.md

-This is an aimless exploration into opengl.... so far it supports mouse and keyboard and gamepads(tested xbox one) on windows (tested Windows 11)
+This is an aimless exploration into opengl....only to be worked on as a stress reliever.... so far it supports mouse and keyboard and gamepads(tested xbox one) on windows (tested Windows 11)

 (Possible WinRT nuget dependency issues when building in Visual studio versions older than Visual Studio 2022 where it is included by default)